fsprojects/fsharp-hashcollections/README.md

 - Have a parameterless public constructor.
 - Implement IEqualityComparer<> for either the contents (HashSet) or the key (HashMap).
 - (Optional): Be a struct type.
-This is recommended for performance as it triggers many JIT inlining optimisations (no virtual dispatch).
+This is recommended for performance as it produces more optimised equality checking code at runtime.

 ## Performance